 Similarly, adjusting “Particle,” “Object Quality,” “Tree Quality,” “Max Tree Meshes,” “Terrain Quality,” “Grass Quality,” and “Decor Quality” will enhance performance.
 These settings control the level of detail for various in-game elements.
 Lowering them reduces the strain on your system, resulting in smoother gameplay.
 Again, find the balance between performance and visuals that suits your preferences.
 Experimenting with these settings, especially texture quality, can significantly impact your FPS.

-Configure Your Server for Faster Loading
+Server Configuration Tweaks for Faster Loading

 Beyond your personal hardware and in-game settings, your server configuration plays a crucial role in Rust’s loading speed.
 Tweaking these settings can significantly impact how quickly you and other players join and experience the game.

-Map Size and Player Count
+How Map Size and Player Count Affect Load Times

 One of the biggest bottlenecks for server performance is map size.
 Larger maps demand more resources, leading to increased loading times.
 Similarly, a higher player count adds to the strain.
 As Tempest Hosting points out, both player count and the number of entities (objects, structures, etc.) on the map are major performance factors.
 Consider a smaller map, especially if you’re not running a massive community server.
 Reducing the entity count and lowering the map size, as suggested by GameserverKings, minimizes memory usage.
 Remember, Rust is a RAM-intensive game, so optimizing these elements is key, as highlighted by Pine Hosting.